-All EU-funded projects are encouraged to share their news and stories via social media.
-The Research Executive Agency (REA) has a Twitter account and all REA-managed projects are welcome to engage with it.
+We also encourage you to share your project's news and stories via social media.
+The European Research Executive Agency (REA) has a Twitter account, and all REA-managed projects are welcome to engage with it.
 There is also a dedicated Twitter account for Horizon Europe Cluster 6 – Food, bioeconomy, natural resources, agriculture and environment.

-You can also use this search tool to find further EU social media accounts.
+You can use this search tool to find further EU social media accounts.